kb1vc/SoDaLibs/README.md

 Right now the only "miscellaneous" stuff has to do with splitting strings.
 See the documentation for Utils.hxx for more information.

-## SoDa:: Signals
+## SoDa Signals

-The sodasignals library provides classes that provide
+The sodasignals library is a collection of classes that provide

 * SoDa::FFT I like FFTW, but the API is strictly 1980's FORTRAN.
 It needed a C++ interface.